Pratchat

 • “The Day the Music Died” is the name given to the tragic day where musicians Buddy Holly, Ritchie Valens and “The Big Bopper” J.P.
 Richardson were killed in a light aircraft accident.
 Both Holly’s wife and mother heard the news from media rather than authorities (his wife, Maria Elena, via a TV report and his mother via the radio).
 His mother collapsed at the news, and Maria Elena shortly afterwards had a miscarriage.
 This series of events led to the development of a policy for proper notification of victims’ families.
 The events of the day also inspired Don McLean’s song “American Pie”.

-• There have been at least two Dalek invasions of contemporary Earth in Doctor Who.
+• There have been at least two Dalek invasions of contemporary Earth in Doctor Who; the first was in the 1964 story The Dalek Invasion of Earth, later adapted into a feature film starring Peter Cushing.

 • The natural human preference for length of day is a subject of much debate.
 Some studies showed that the human circadian rhythm, when absent of outside stimuli like light and knowledge of time skewed more towards 25 hours, but later studies dispute this.
 Need more people to volunteer to sleep whenever they want for further study?
 We’re available!

 • Two-up is a traditional Australian gambling game.
 A designated “spinner” throws two coins into the air from a special paddle or board called a “kip”, which has recesses to hold the coins.
 Players bet on which way the coins will land: obverse (both heads), reverse (both tails) or “Ewan” (one of each).
-It’s often played on ANZAC Day, when it is officially legal (at least in NSW), as it was very popular among soldiers during World War I. Modern games still often use old pre-decimalisation pennies from a significant year like 1915, the year of the Gallipoli campaign.
+It’s often played on ANZAC Day, when it is officially legal (at least in the state of New South Wales), as it was very popular among soldiers during World War I. Modern games still often use old pre-decimalisation pennies from a significant year like 1915, the year of the Gallipoli campaign.

 • According to the Stratocaster Guide, Keith Richards once said “The Strat is as sturdy and strong as a mule, yet it has the elegance of a racehorse.
 It’s got everything you need, and that’s rare to find in anything.”
 Basically?
 They’re the quintessential cool guitar.

 • In the TV series Gilmore Girls, Dean and Jesse are, respectively, Rory Gilmore’s first and second boyfriends.
 Dean is an absolute garbage heap of a human being which only becomes more apparent as the show progresses.
-Jesse is marginally better, but improves.
-In the end it doesn’t actually matter though as the re-boot proves that Rory herself is actually the worst of them all.
+Jesse starts out only marginally better, but he improves.
+In the end it doesn’t actually matter though, as the re-boot proves that Rory herself is actually the worst of them all.

-• Popular Scottish indie group Belle & Sebastian got their name from tbe book and television series with the same title.
-The story of a boy and his dog, their namesake is about as charming as the music they produce.
+• Popular Scottish indie group Belle & Sebastian are named for the book and television series about a boy and his dog.
+Their namesake is about as charming as the music they produce.

 Posted in: Episode Notes Tagged: Ben McKenzie, CMOT Dibbler, Death of Rats, Elizabeth Flux, Fury, HEX, Mustrum Ridcully, Ponder Stibbons, Susan, Wizards